 Where to Eat in Halfmoon Bay

 Food options are pretty limited in Halfmoon Bay.
-The Halfmoon Bay General Store is currently working on a cafe to open in summer 2021.
+The Halfmoon Bay General Store is currently working on a cafe to open in late 2022.
 Welcome Woods Market also has a little deli.
 There are also two food options in nearby Secret Cove: Upper Deck Cafe at the Secret Cove Marina and the in-house restaurant at the Rockwater Secret Cove Resort.

 Where to Stay in Halfmoon Bay